Campbell-Lab-FMEL/lab-tutorials-and-guides/github/README.md

 We can now copy the SSH key (it starts with *ssh-rsa*) and use our browser to head to GitHub, where we navigate to our profile settings.
-Here, we klick on the **SSH and GPG keys** tab, enter our new SSH key, and save it.
+Here, we click on the **SSH and GPG keys** tab, enter our new SSH key, and save it.

 ------------------------------------------------------------------------